 Canon's new EOS C300 Mark II Digital Cinema Camera drives video like nobody's business: Full HD (1920x1080) and 2K DCI (2048x1080) are supported for internal recording as is 4K UHD video in 3840x2160 and 4096x2160 for 4K DCI.
 The XC10 4K Digital Camcorder records both Full HD (1920 x 1080) and 4K video (3840 x 2160), plus takes 12 megapixel stills.

 'Tis the season for camera announcements!
 Follow along if you can.
 Canon debuted the EOS 6D at Photokina today, and for video shooters, this may or may not be terribly exciting news.
 The good news is the EOS 6D is Canon's smallest, and most affordable full frame camera yet.
-It appears to have most of the video features found in the 5D Mark III, including 1080p at 30fps h.264 footage, all for $1,400 less money.
-While you can attach an external microphone, it appears to be lacking the option to connect headphones for live audio monitoring.

 If you've been watching for pre-NAB anouncements and rumors as closely as we have, you've surely seen some of the big news.
 A couple of the biggest morsels being Sony's NEX-FS700U, which can shoot up to 960 frames per second, and some rather cryptic invitations being sent out from Canon which contain nearly no details on what they might be talking about.
 Rumors are swirling about the possibilities.